Crepe-Party/ProgCraft/README.md

 # ProgCraft
 ## Description

-It's an application to learn logic programming to new developpers.
+It's an application in Ruby to learn logic programming to new developpers.
 The player/developper uses  basic instruction to move Robert on the map and interact with objects.

 Basic instructions of Robert: